+Adolescenceis a time of tremendous change and tumult.
+As body and brain growth accelerates, teens face increasing peer, academic, and family pressures.
+These changes can be overwhelming, and many teens feel like they are pulled in a million different directions.
+For some young people, the stress of the teenage years can be overwhelming.
+As a result, many teens experience the onset of mental illness such as PTSD.
 This article will reveal how many adolescents have PTSD and its causes.
 You will also learn more about PTSD itself and where you can find teen PTSD treatment that can help your teen live a healthy and happy life.
 If you are looking for adolescent PTSD treatment in Florida, call AWA toll-free today.
 We offer evidence-based teen PTSD treatment specifically for the unique needs of young people.

 What is PTSD?

 Post-traumatic stress disorder (PTSD) is a severe anxiety disorder where people experienced or witnessed a traumatic event.
-Commonly associated with military personnel experiencing long deployments, war and other events, PTSD affects people of all ages, including teens.
-PTSD is adolescence is marked by three major symptoms:- Re-experiencing symptoms—reliving the traumatic event or events in the form of flashbacks and recurring nightmares.
+Commonly associated with military personnel experiencing long deployments, war, and other events, PTSD affects people of all ages, including teens.
+Three primary symptoms mark PTSD in adolescence:

-- Avoidance—people affected with PTSD will avoid the people, places, and things connected to the traumatic event.
+- Avoidance – people affected with PTSD will avoid the people, places, and things connected to the traumatic event.

 How Many Adolescents Have PTSD?

-If you are a parent of a teen who may have PTSD, the first question you may ask is how many adolescents have PTSD?
+If you are a parent of a teen who may have PTSD, the first question you may ask is how many adolescents have PTSD.
 According to figures provided by the U.S. Department for Veteran Affairs: “Studies show that about 15% to 43% of girls and 14% to 43% of boys go through at least one trauma.
 Of those children and teens who have had a trauma, 3% to 15% of girls and 1% to 6% of boys develop PTSD.”
 Additional information provided by the NIH shows that the prevalence of PTSD among adolescents was higher for females (8.0%) than for males (2.3%).
-It is important to note that PTSD and anxiety disorders in teens is often underreported.
-As a result, the percentages of teens with PTSD may be much higher than what is reported.What Can Cause PTSD in Adolescents?
+It is important to note that PTSD and anxiety disorders in teens are often underreported.
+As a result, the percentages of teens with PTSD may be much higher than what is reported.

 As stated earlier, PTSD in teens occurs when they experience or witness a traumatic event or events.
-Examples of traumatic events that can lead to the onset of PTSD can include the following:- Physical, sexual, or emotional abuse
+Examples of traumatic events that can lead to the onset of PTSD can include the following:

 - School shootings